department-of-veterans-affairs/caseflow-efolder/README.md

 > $ brew install postgresql
 > $ brew install redis

-Tell brew to run Redis and Postgres on startup, so you don't have to manually run them in terminal tabs.
+You may want to have Redis and Postgres run on startup.
+Let brew tell you how to do that:

-> $ brew services start redis
+> $ brew info redis
-> $ brew services start postgresql
+> $ brew info postgresql

 Install dependencies